 Track a storm system

 Get a feel for the rate at which typical weather systems travel over a week's time by viewing a slide show of one week's weather.
 Examples of these systems are shown on the weather map, upper-right, as blue high (H) and red low (L) pressure regions, and their related frontal zones.
-Play the slideshow, below, through once to see all the slides, then play it again one slide at a time.
-Choose one H (high) or L (low), or a front (blue or red lines), and follow the high or low with your finger as the moves across the map through space and time.
+Play the entire slideshow, below, see all the slides.
+Then play it again one slide at a time and examine it more closely.
+Choose one H (high) or L (low), or a front (blue or red lines), and follow the high or low with your pencil tip as it moves across the map, through space and time.
 Note: the slide show can be played full screen mode.